MirzaAhmadShayer/Car_Dealership_Website/README.md

 # Car_Dealership_Website

 My first HTML-CSS project.
-A car dealership website consisting of 2 menus and many buttons along with a very captivaing visual style.
+A car dealership website consisting of 2 menus and many buttons along with a very captivating visual style.
 Hovering over many buttons changes their colors.

 Made in HTML-CSS.